awsdocs/aws-panorama-developer-guide/docs-source/applications-manifest.md

-# The application manifest<a name="applications-manifest"></a>
+# The AWS Panorama application manifest<a name="applications-manifest"></a>

 When you deploy an application, you provide a configuration file called an application manifest\.
-This file defines the application in the form of a graph with nodes and edges\.
+This file defines the application as a graph with nodes and edges\.
 The application manifest is part of the application's source code and is stored in the `graphs` directory\.

 **Example graphs/aws\-panorama\-sample/graph\.json**